fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 9-25.md

 - Assumption has been so far that regression data will be passed sorted
 	- An oversight on my part, a fix is already mostly in place.
 I want to modify my unit tests to ensure everything still works as expected.
 - 'classification' and 'regression' strings: store as constants that are referred to for future
-- predict and validate for TF `model` accepts tuple AND `PyDataset` or just one?
 - New "plain" `PyDataset` to be used as return values for train/test split
 	- Allow for user basic functionality for ease of use (add/remove column, it has x, y, w)
 - Double check: `PyDataset` is being accepted into `model.fit` and `model.predict`